Securities Lending Facility

 Role of Reserve of Bank of Australia (RBA)

-Requests to access the facility should be directed to the RBA's Domestic Markets Desk on +61 2 9551 8321.
-Market participants wishing to access the facility should notify the RBA by 3:00 pm on the day they wish to take delivery of securities.
-Approaches after this time will be dealt with on a 'best endeavours' basis.
+Requests to access the facility should be directed to the RBA’s Domestic Markets Desk on +61 2 9551 8321.
+Market participants wishing to access the facility should notify the RBA by 5:45 pm/7:45 pm AEDT on the day they wish to take delivery of securities.
+For RITS members who do not operate an Exchange Settlement (ES) account, access should be notified by 3:45 pm on the day they wish to take delivery of securities.
+Approaches after these respective times will be dealt with on a ‘best endeavours’ basis.

 Each securities lending transaction will be completed using a cash matched repurchase agreement and reverse repurchase agreement.
 The RBA will pay cash to the counterparty to purchase the collateral securities under a reverse repurchase agreement, and the loaned bonds will be sold to the counterparty, in exchange for cash, under a repurchase agreement.